TrivediEnterprisesInc/TrivediEnterprisesInc.github.io/Notes.md

    - 37signals
    - [BaseCamp](https://basecamp.com/)
    - makerLog
+   -
 ### Marketing
    - The Laws of SaaS [Marketing](www.motivado.co/the-laws-of-marketing-for-saas-startups/)
    - SaaS Metrics (ref: Gail Goodman BoS) [David Skok](www.forentrepreneurs.com/saas-metrics-2/)
    - [Kalzumeus](https://www.kalzumeus.com/greatest-hits/)
+   - frm SoloPren HN thread (link elsewhere) attend Trade shows, in-person, create Ideal Customer Profile.
+Be **very** specific not just by industry, e.g. PayPal targeted eBay power sellers in their early days.
+Read Secrets of Sandy Hill to understand the VC Model (summary below)
+In Secrets of Sand Hill Road, Kupor explains exactly how VCs decide where and how much to invest, and how entrepreneurs can get the best possible deal and make the most of their relationships with VCs.
+Kupor explains, for instance: Why most VCs typically invest in only one startup in a given business category.
+   - read The Lean Startup (summary below)
+The book talks about creating a Minimum Viable Product (MVP) that can be tested with customers and making decisions based on data-driven experiments.
+It also talks about the idea of pivoting, which means changing a startup's direction based on feedback from customers or market conditions.
+   - var articles on mktg & running sml [sw co](https://successfulsoftware.net/starting-a-microisv/)
+   - The more customers you have the harder to focus on service; no/few customers -> move fast
+   - The customers are only the validation of yr idea: if they don't come something's wrong.

 ## Svr Hosting
    -  Free [dev](https://stackdiary.com/free-hosting-for-developers/) hosting
    -  Free [docker](https://codeless.co/free-docker-hosting/) hosting
    -  Hosting on [repl.it](https://blog.replit.com/powerful-servers)
    -  'The new Heroku: free TLS certs, global CDN, private netwrks, auto-deploys frm git' [Render](???)
+   - Check the archives for the co. below; probably OSS so might have stuff/approaches we can use -> **_IBM Acquires Database-As-A-Service Startup Compose_**

+Frederic Lardinois@fredericl / July 23, 2015 | TechCrunch

+IBM today announced that it has acquired Compose, the Y Combinator-backed database-as-a-service startup originally known as **MongoHQ**.
+Financial terms of the acquisition were not disclosed.

+Compose had raised $6.4 million since it launched in 2010 — most of it in a Series A round in 2012 that was led by Trinity Ventures.

+And IBM spokesperson tells us that Compose, which has offices in San Mateo, Calif., and Birmingham, Ala., will continue to operate as usual after the acquisition closes and that current users will not be impacted by this change.
+Compose says about **3,600** companies currently use its services and that its users, which span industries from retail to IoT and marketing services, have spun up over **100,000 databases** so far.

+While Compose started out as a MongoDB database specialist, the company now offers services around MongoDB, Elasticsearch, RethinkDB, Redis and PostgreSQL.
+The overall idea behind Compose is to allow mobile and web developers to create their apps without having to worry about their database backends.

+Compose **provisions the databases** and then **manages** them for its customers (and **scales** them up and down as needed, too).
+Its users have access to a real-time **dashboard** to monitor their instances, which can be hosted on **AWS, DigitalOcean and Softlayer**.
+Now that Compose is part of IBM, it will likely soon support IBM’s Bluemix platform, too.

+“By joining IBM, we will have an opportunity to accelerate the development of our database platform and offer even more services and support to developer teams,” said **Kurt Mackey**, co-founder and CEO of Compose, in a press release this morning.
+“As developers, we know how hard it can be to manage databases at scale, which is exactly why we built Compose –to take that burden off of our customers and allow them to get back to the engineering they love.”

+IBM argues that this acquisition will give it access to an “enhanced framework to deliver highly sought after, production ready, cloud database services for developers.”

+“Compose’s breadth of database offerings will expand IBM’s Bluemix platform for the many app developers seeking production-ready databases <mark>built on open source</mark>,” said Derek Schoettle, the general manager of IBM Cloud Data Services, in today’s announcement.
+“Compose furthers IBM’s commitment to ensuring developers have access to the right tools for the job by offering the broadest set of DBaaS service and the flexibility of hybrid cloud deployment.”

+## Going solo
+### Biz Continuity Doc
+  - Most enterprise deals will ask for a **biz continuity doc** (from [this](https://news.ycombinator.com/item?id=37662937) HN thread)
+  - **_B2B Sales_**: same thread above, both opinons; some say landing a big contract w/lrg enterpr gd/bad.
+  - Pros:
+      -  Lotsa rev for lil sales effort.
+      - Can get financing to facilitate big contrct
+      - OK if you have **Rollout Clauses**: mandating training as part of pkg, requests limited 2 direct support (bugs/qns) & limit new feature req from cli.
+      - You get a great case study 4 yr mktg material
+      - You're now legit, can draw in further big clis
+      - In the US contract law can be v fair
+  - Cons:
+      - A few big cos can push you around, many sml clis can't
+      - One poster says 'you end up becoming their b*tch' (feature reqs or they leave...)
+      - How does "I want x feature for $y or I walk" bring contract law into the qn?
+      - Another resp says this sit killed his biz - didn't have time to expand the biz and didn't charge the 1st cli enuff to scale; v stressful, cli threatened to sue.
+      - Yr income's more predictible with 1k customers @ $100/yr than 10 custs paying $10k/yr

+If you're doing B2B, are you meeting the ppl actually the buyer?
+Approve the purchase?
+If not, contact em (linkedIn/coldcall)

+On the same topic: **Being solo** get advisors/contractors/biz dvlprs to put on the "team" pg.
+Make PR announcements.
+Free trials/collabs w/midsize custs & put 'em as customers.
+Get refs from endusers.

+Have @ least a **newsletter** & a **referral prg**  They cost nothing, just effort.

+B2C over B2B: if it's valuable they'll buy happily (saves em work) - frictionless compared to enterp contract negotiation & vetting, slow security audits, bad terms, scope creep.

+Rule of Thumb: If a big cli doesn't pay you enough to hire team to service em + profit on top, not a biz relationship.

+Solo cos/sml teams are a big risk for enterp coz if you disappear it's a problem.
+Some B2B cust.s'll ask you to have millions in insurance and src code in escrow before they'll work with you.
+Others are more flexible.

+Solo shops shdn't enter the public mkt w/o $500k war chest - hit hard/fast, carve niche & bail out be4 army of losers show up 2 compete.
+Focus on hard small probs 2 survive.
+You don't make money writing sw, but reselling the same prod many times.

+**Notion** is actually the poster child 4 B2C2B (can sell to both): you target a grp of people who have the JOB TITLE that'd use yr prod but bld something that appeals to them on a personal lvl as consumers.
+No typical B2B messaging/sales pitches, you lean into community building.(@Rsch Notion+Sigma)
+This approach is called **Product Led Growth** (see also [Community](https://www.amity.co/blog/duolingo-figma-notion-and-hubspot-leveraged-the-power-of-community-led-growth) Led Gr @rsch

 # Ref

 ### Markdown Stuff